IndaPlus25/task-7-yea/README.md

 [map](https://en.wikipedia.org/wiki/Map_(mathematics)), which explains the somewhat strange name of the `HashMap` (we'll get to the "hash" part later in the course).

-A common thing you want to do with a `HashMap` is to update the value of some key, for instance adding a word to the count, changing the value associated with `"Hello"` to `1338`.
+A common thing you want to do with a `HashMap` is to update the value of some key, for instance, adding a word to the count, or changing the value associated with `"Hello"` to `1338`.
 This can be done using a combination of `get` and `put`:

 ```java